gbaksa22/cis343/projects/project3-zork/README.md

 # Phineas and Ferb Adventure Game README

 ## Main Quest
-In this adventure, your main objective is to retrieve Perry the Platypus’s hat, which is hidden in a random location.
-To accomplish this, you must navigate through various locations, interact with characters, and repair different vehicles.
-Once you have the hat, return it to Perry to foil Doofenshmirtz's evil plans!
+The main quest is to help Perry rebuild a vehicle capable of reaching Doofenshmirtz Evil Incorporated, where Doofenshmirtz is up to his latest scheme.
+The player must gather parts and tools scattered throughout various locations, assisting **Phineas** and **Ferb** in constructing the ultimate vehicle.
+Once completed, the player will travel with Perry to Doofenshmirtz’s lair, where they’ll talk to Doofenshmirtz, locate his latest *-inator*, and press the self-destruct button to put an end to his plan.

 ## Side Quests
 Throughout the game, players can engage in side quests to collect items for various NPCs, adding depth and exploration to the adventure: